amrHassanAbdallah/log-insights-platform/README.md

 	•	Analytical queries (group by day/week)
 	•	JSON column support for flexible schema
 	•	Easy local setup with Docker

+For a detailed comparison of different database options (TimescaleDB, ClickHouse, Elasticsearch, and MongoDB Time Series), see [Database Comparison](docs/database-comparison.md).

 If scale demands more, ClickHouse could be a fast analytical DB — but PostgreSQL is safer for now and easier to set up/test locally and will support searching as well as aggregation later on we could either spilt the searching from the aggregation or find a solution that supports both